On the Application of Quasi-Degradation to Network NOMA in Downlink CoMP Systems: System model

 The transmitted signal by BS $i$ ($i=1,2$) is given by:

-where $s_i$ ($i=0,1,2$) is the signal intended for user $i$, $\mathbf{w}_{i0}$ ($i=1,2 $)is the beamforming vector for the CoMP user, $\mathbf{w}_{ii}$ ($i=1,2$) is the beamforming vector for user $i$.
+where $s_i$ ($i=0,1,2$) is the signal intended for user $i$, $\mathbf{w}_{i0}$ ($i=1,2 $) is the beamforming vector for the CoMP user, $\mathbf{w}_{ii}$ ($i=1,2$) is the beamforming vector for user $i$.

-Note that, $\mathbf{w}_{i0}$ might be a zero vector, according to the values of $\mathbf{w}_{i0}$ ($i=1,2$), the transmission scheme can be classified into the following two different types: \begin{itemize} \item Joint transmission (JT),where both base stations transmit information to the CoMP user, i.e., $\mathbf{w}_{i0}\neq 0$, $i=1,2$; \item Non-joint transmission (NJT),where only one base station transmits information to the CoMP user, i.e., $\exists i, \mathbf{w}_{i0}=0$. \end{itemize}
+Note that, $\mathbf{w}_{i0}$ might be a zero vector.
+And according to the values of $\mathbf{w}_{i0}$ ($i=1,2$), the transmission scheme can be classified into the following two different types: \begin{itemize} \item JT, where both BSs transmit information to the CoMP user, i.e., $\mathbf{w}_{i0}\neq 0$, $i=1,2$; \item NJT, where only one BS transmits information to the CoMP user, i.e., $\exists i, \mathbf{w}_{i0}=0$. \end{itemize}

 The CoMP user treats the signals of NOMA users as interferences, thus the signal to interference plus noise ratio (SINR) of the CoMP user to decode its own signal is: \Equ{ \mathrm{SINR}_{0\rightarrow0}=\frac{||\mathbf{h}_{10}^{H}\mathbf{w}_{10}||^2+||\mathbf{h}_{20}^{H}\mathbf{w}_{20}||^2}{||\mathbf{h}_{10}^{H}\mathbf{w}_{11}||^2+||\mathbf{h}_{20}^{H}\mathbf{w}_{22}||^2+\sigma ^2}\,} where $\sigma^2$ is the noise power, $\mathrm{SINR}_{j\rightarrow j'}$ denotes the SINR when user $j$ decodes the signal of user $j'$.